ab2nkovs/RMRadar_pi/README.md

-BR24radar_pi - Navico Broadband Radar Plugin for OpenCPN
+RMradar_pi - Raymarine Digital Radar Plugin for OpenCPN
 ========================================================

+Should work with digital radars like RD424D and analog radars connected to E-series classic MFDs.
+Most of the code is taken from BR24Radar_pi project.

 Downloads
 ---------